 “Well, they just started repainting the church, so it’s half-painted.”
 Her voice, tinged with hesitance, conveyed understandable reluctance.
 It is hard to invite two strangers into your church, a sacred place for family and culture.

-When we arrived, junior Umu Kata waved from the entrance of the Benyeli church in East Palo Alto.
+When we arrived, junior Umu Kata waved from the entrance of the Penieli church in East Palo Alto.
 The church is beautiful — the bright light behind the overcast clouds makes the church’s white walls gleam, and the newly painted blue trim frames the 12-foot cross hanging on the outside wall.

 On Kata’s waist rests a traditional kiekie that her aunt wove for her.
 It is made out of dried grass and has shells beaded into its hanging strips.